-- Is NYT stock a buy or sell?
+- Is New York Times stock a buy or sell?

-- Does The New York Times Company pay a dividend?
+- Does New York Times pay a dividend?

 - Other common questions

-Buy The New York Times Company shares from these brokeragesCompare special offers, low fees and a wide range of types of investments among top trading platforms.
+Buy New York Times Company stocks from these online trading platformsCompare special offers, low fees and a wide range of investment options among top trading platforms.

-Is it a good time to buy The New York Times Company stock?
+Is it a good time to buy New York Times stock?

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

-Is The New York Times Company stock undervalued or overvalued?
+Is New York Times stock undervalued or overvalued?

-Valuing The New York Times Company stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of The New York Times Company's overall performance.
+Valuing New York Times stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of New York Times's overall performance.
 However, analysts commonly use some key metrics to help gauge the value of a stock.

-The New York Times Company's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 42x.
-In other words, The New York Times Company shares trade at around 42x recent earnings.
+New York Times's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 32x.
+In other words, New York Times shares trade at around 32x recent earnings.

 That's relatively high compared to, say, the trailing 12-month P/E ratio for the NASDAQ 100 at the end of 2019 (27.29).
 The high P/E ratio could mean that investors are optimistic about the outlook for the shares or simply that they're over-valued.

-The New York Times Company's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 2.11.
+New York Times's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 2.11.
 A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.

-The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into The New York Times Company's future profitability.
+The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into New York Times's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

-The New York Times Company's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $298.6 million.
+New York Times's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $321.1 million.

-The EBITDA is a measure of a The New York Times Company's overall financial performance and is widely used to measure a its profitability.
+The EBITDA is a measure of a New York Times's overall financial performance and is widely used to measure a its profitability.